Reinstall Sophos Firewall OS: USB reimage

 When not to start a reimage

 A reimage is the hard recovery option.
-If normal administrative access is still possible, first check whether a less invasive approach is enough.
+If normal administrative access is still possible, first check whether a less invasive approach is sufficient.

 | Situation | Better check first |